 Managing Director at Mindshare

 The ‘industry’s open day’ aims to introduce new, potentially unconsidered, career options to school and college leavers, and to provide agencies with an audience of fresh, diverse talent.

 The IPA iList celebrates the role models who are changing our industry for the better by challenging inclusivity at every level and from every background and gives them a platform to share best practice.

 Stepping into the Spotlight aims to empower and offer success strategies for mid to senior level women at work through a series of workshops and training sessions – helping our attendees take their career to the next level.

 Since the 1960’s The IPA has undertaken a series of benchmark surveys among member agencies.
 These surveys help you benchmark your agency against others in relation to financial and HR related factors.

 We are lucky to have many incredible organisations supporting our sector in a number of different ways.
 Learn more about the vibrant, highly active community within adland in the UK that is working with agencies.

-Download the results of UK Advertising’s first and biggest industry-wide survey, created by the Advertising Association, IPA, ISBA and Kantar.
+Download the results of UK Advertising’s biggest industry-wide survey, created by the Advertising Association, IPA, ISBA and Kantar.